 PG&E strongly recommends preparing all information and materials before starting the online application; a Getting Started Guide has been prepared to assist you with this process.
-If the Interconnection Request is missing information or documents required to begin the generator interconnection process, PG&E will accept the application, but will deem it incomplete.
+If the Interconnection Request is missing information or documents required to begin the generator interconnection process, PG&E will accept the application but will deem it incomplete.
 PG&E will provide a written list of deficiencies to the designated representative provided in your request.
-Failure to submit subsequent information pursuant to the Wholesale Distribution (PDF, 1.7 MB) or Rule 21 (PDF, 7.5 MB) tariff will result in the withdrawal of the Interconnection Request.
+Failure to submit subsequent information pursuant to the Wholesale Distribution (PDF) or Rule 21 (PDF) tariff will result in the withdrawal of the Interconnection Request.

-Interconnection Requests to be studied under the Distribution Group Study Process (PDF, 919 KB) shall either be (a) an Independent Study Process Interconnection Request that passed screen Q and failed Screen R for which the Applicant elects to continue to the next available Distribution Group Study, or (b) an Interconnection Request submitted during a Distribution Group Study Application window that passes Screen Q. Please refer to the Rule 21 link above for a description of Screens R and Q.
+Interconnection Requests to be studied under the Distribution Group Study Process (PDF) shall either be (a) an Independent Study Process Interconnection Request that passed screen Q and failed Screen R for which the Applicant elects to continue to the next available Distribution Group Study, or (b) an Interconnection Request submitted during a Distribution Group Study Application window that passes Screen Q. Please refer to the Rule 21 (PDF) for a description of Screens R and Q.

 New Interconnection Requests for the Rule 21 Independent Study Process will NOT be accepted during the Distribution Group Study application window dates listed above.

 Pursuant to California Public Utilities Commission Decision (D.) 19-03-103, PG&E has expanded the existing Screen Q exemption for net energy metering (NEM) facilities with net export less than or equal to 500 kilowatts (kW) by increasing the exemption size threshold to all NEM and inverter-based non-NEM projects with 1 Megavolt Amperes (MVA) or less nameplate capacity.